microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 _Remarks: While reading through the readme and wiki please know that_

-_C# Comments refer to /// csharp comments in code_
+_C# Comments refers to the /// csharp comments in code_

 e.g.
 ```csharp